fhellwig/process-runner/README.md

 ### `process.stop()`

-Sends a `SIGTERM` signal to the child process and waits for the child process to exit.
-The promise is resolved when the process exits (or has already terminated) with a non-error exit code.
+Sends a `'stop'` message to the child process and waits for the child process to exit.
+The promise is resolved when the process exits (or has already terminated) with a zero exit code.

 ### `process.restart()`